Last updated on October 13th, 2023

 What is Brown Sugar?

-Brown sugar is a pure sucrose product.
+As per the WebMD, brown sugar is a pure sucrose product.
 It is an outcome of processed sugarcane or sugar beet juice.
 Sugarcane or sugar beet juice goes through a process of cleansing, crystallisation and drying.
 The brown residual during manufacturing white sugar has molasses in it, and that is known as brown sugar.
 It either needs to be more refined or a little refined.
 The presence of molasses gives brown sugar a different colour, taste, texture, and some nutrients.
 Brown sugar has monosaccharides fructose, disaccharide sucrose, and glucose in it.

 Brown sugar benefits includes a few vitamins and minerals like potassium, iron, calcium, etc., but in the end, it is a sugar.
 So it is important to consider your health and take it in moderation to get benefits.